ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 * **Optimizer selection:**<br>
 We chose the SPSA optimizer because it works out of the box without requiring additional knowledge beyond what we have already learned thus far.
-When we look at gradient descent, we will seee we require the ability to find the gradient of the cost function and we haven't learned how.
+When we look at gradient descent, we will see we require the ability to find the gradient of the cost function and we haven't learned how.